SP1RITX/Vulnerabilities/fileupload.md

 -> What restrictions are imposed on the file once it has been successfully uploaded.

-# Conclusions

-The given website is safe from file upload vulnerability because the website doesn't give any kind of permission to user or guests to upload any file .

 # Things tried on the website for the vulnerability

 1. First tried to upload a simple jpeg file on this directory (/Home/UploadImage)